This post may contain affiliate links.

 Risotto

-- 1 cup yellow onion diced (about ½ large onion)
+- 1 cup onion finely diced (about ½ large onion)

 - ½ cup dry white wine like sauvignon blanc

-- 2 ounces parmesan cheese freshly and finely grated (about 2 cups when finely grated)
+- 2 ounces parmesan cheese freshly and finely grated (about 2 cups when very finely grated)

 - ¼ cup balsamic glaze